icon-project/icon-service/docs/governance_score_api.md

 ## addScoreToBlackList

-* Adds a new SCORE address to the black list that cause fatal problems.
+* Adds a new SCORE address to the black list that causes fatal problems.
 * Only the owner can call this function.

 ### Parameters